fanmagnus/CoverGen/README.md

 A desktop app that serves as a spreadsheet that generates pdf files based on information of each record.
 The original purpose is to serve as a centralized hub for job applications and to generate cover letters using template.
 It was originally written in 2018 for myself.
 I find the letters generated still more logically consistent than Large Language Models (I did not learn the customer services skills when teaching at a college!).
 This app is written in Python and processed using pyinstaller, and contains all files needed to run on windows.

+## Help!
+My AntiVirus Software Claims that It's a Virus!

+Unfortunately, this could happen to Python projects processed by pyinstaller.
+If you do not wish to white list the program in your AntiVirus Software, and if you are comfortable installing Python and potentially a few packages, check out [the pyw version of this app](https:/https://github.com/fanmagnus/CoverGen_pyw).

 ## How to Use?

 Excute the RUN.vbs in the top folder.
 You can add a shortcut to your desktop for quick access.